saibhavani24/Sample-Code/README.md

   open any browser and run http://localhost:3000 it will deploy the project into browser.

+  #How to test
+  Search by name in search bar it will sort list by name entered by user.
+If the user found in list to see the information about the user.
+It show the user information in another page.

   #Built With
   AngularJS - The web framework
   NodeJS - Backend Server